 The Dating With Dignity men joke that these questions, which are commonly asked by women in relationships, are among the most annoying questions a women can ask.

-Mat Boggs describes it perfectly in his "Cracking the Man Code” Seminar when he states that men need short, attainable goals to feel successful.
-Men want to please women, in fact, they need to feel like they are your Knight in Shining Armor to keep on keepin' on.
+Mat Boggs describes it perfectly in his "Cracking the Man Code" seminar when he states that men need short, attainable goals to feel successful.
+Men want to please women, so they need to feel like they're your Knight in Shining Armor to keep on keepin' on.

 That said, when he does his best to give you attention, holds on to you while you watch Entourage or Monday Night Football, or reads his book nearby while you give yourself a manicure, let him go away when he needs his space.
-If you are constantly criticizing him and tell him it's "not enough” he will want to hide long-term.
+If you're constantly criticizing him and tell him it's "not enough," he'll want to hide long-term.

 Instead, settle into the time you are together, be present in the moment, and encourage him to go play Playstation or watch videos on YouTube when you're done with your nails, the show is finished, or it's halftime.